When I purchased my domain name, MelyssaGriffin.com, I had the option of creating an email address through my webhost…

 - Let’s face it, most of the email software included with your webhost sucks.
 It’s hard to navigate, difficult to organize, and appears to have been built in the 90s.
 Personally, it made checking my email inbox even more of a chore.

 - Gmail is kind of awesome.
 I am probably biased, but I’ve tried several other email providers and always go back to Gmail.
 I appreciate its clean interface and the way it’s organized.
 I also love that I can use Google Drive, which really helps when working with clients.

 - You can be logged into multiple accounts at once.
 Prior to my new email addresses, I could only be logged into one Gmail account at a time.
 It was kind of a hassle when I needed to log out of, say, my web design business’ Gmail account and log into my blog Gmail account.
 Now, I can be logged into both at once.

 Here’s how to create a custom domain email address with Gmail:

 - Purchase a custom domain name.
 I purchase all of mine from GoDaddy.com.

-- Visit the Google Apps site here.
+- Visit the Google Workspace site here.

 - Click “Start Free Trial” and then enter your basic information in the steps that follow in order to create your account.